 Jesus Guerrero: Would that it were that easy, my friend.
 From your lips to God's ears, you know what I'm saying?
 Oh, Randy, the stories I could tell you of how long I have done this poor, borderline-offensive accent.

-- In Dragon Quest VIII, King Trode's ability to pop up from nowhere is usually followed by Yangus jumping to the side with a yelp of "COR BLIMEY!!"◊ However, by the time the party visits Tyran Gully late in the game, Yangus admits that the gag's run it's course.
+- In Dragon Quest VIII, King Trode's ability to pop up from nowhere is usually followed by Yangus jumping to the side with a yelp of "COR BLIMEY!!"◊ However, by the time the party visits Tyran Gully late in the game, Yangus has gotten sick of the routine.

 "COR BLI-""Nah.
 I'm fed up wiv sayin' that old line now."

 - Though it gets a call-back in the (normal) ending.

 - Mass Effect 3 took Garrus's memetic stock line about being busy calibrating and turned it into a running joke.
 At the end of the last DLC mission, "Citadel", he offers to stop saying it - "but only if Liara stops saying "By the goddess!""

 - The changelog for Minecraft 1.9.3 (and 1.9.4) interrupts the traditional "Removed Herobrine" entry to acknowledge that "This is getting old."

 - El Goonish Shive has used every possible permutation of the hammer and the demonic duck, and yet they just won't go away, even despite the author explicitly saying they will.